Ethiopia profile

 1895 - Italy invades Ethiopia.

-1896 - Italian forces defeated by the Ethiopians at Adwa; treaty of Wuchale annulled; Italy recognises Ethiopia's independence but retains control over Eritrea.
+1896 - Italian forces defeated by the Ethiopians at Adwa.
+Treaty of Wuchale annulled, and Italy recognises Ethiopia's independence but retains control over Eritrea.

 1913 - Menelik dies and is succeeded by his grandson, Lij Iyasu.